Essential norms of pointwise multipliers in the non-algebraic setting: Main results

 Finally, we can combine an atomic case (Theorem~\ref{THM: Essential norm Kothe sequence}) together with a non-atomic case (Theorem~\ref{THM: essnorm multipliers function}) to describe the essential norm of multiplication operators acting between two K{\" o}the spaces.

-\begin{theorem}[Essential norm of multiplication operators between K{\" o}the spaces] {\it Let $X$ and $Y$ be two K{\" o}the spaces with the Fatou property both defined over the same complete and $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$.
-Let, moreover, $\Omega_c$ and $\Omega_a$ denote the non-atomic and the purely atomic part of $(\Omega,\Sigma,\mu)$, respectively.
+\begin{theorem}[Essential norm of multiplication operators between K{\" o}the spaces] {\it Let $X$ and $Y$ be two K{\" o}the spaces with the Fatou property both defined over the same $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$.
+Further, let $\Omega_c$ and $\Omega_a$ denote the non-atomic and purely atomic part of $(\Omega,\Sigma,\mu)$, respectively.
 Suppose that one of the spaces $X$ or $Y$ is reflexive.
 Then}